Vietnam – ancient tea culture and “cradle country” of the tea tree

 Step 1: Withering

 After their arrival at the tea factory, the freshly picked tea leaves are thinly distributed on large round bamboo trays.
 These are initially stored in a well ventilated room with low humidity and temperatures below 36°C for a period of 12-16 hours.
-Then, they are brought outdoor, where they are exposed to sunlight for about 6-8 hours.
+Then, they proceed to outdoor, whith exposure to sunlight for about 6-8 hours.
 At the end of this withering process, the residual moisture is reduced to ca. 30%.

 Tea leaves withering outdoor